Flexible Laryngoscopy

 Visualization and Examination:

-The surgeon will examine your larynx and vocal cords, assessing their function and looking for any abnormalities.
+The surgeon will examine your larynx and vocal cords to assess their function and identify any abnormalities.

 Real-Time Feedback: